cbisnett/cbisnett.github.io/_posts/2016-08-29-fuzzing-for-vulnerabilities-october-2016.md

 #### Day 2

 Day 2 picks up where we left off and continues to build upon whats already been taught as we dive into format-aware (smart) fuzzers.
 The remainder of day 2 is where we cover a number of advanced topics to get students on the path to mastery.
 We will discuss AddressSanitizer; how it works, how it can help find additional vulnerabilities, and how to set it up.
 We also cover a number of other topics including: code coverage, corpus distillation, in-memory fuzzing, and differential fuzzing.
 Finally we will discuss crash analysis to automate analysis for thousands of crashes to determine unique vulnerabilities.

-For even more details please check out the [course overview](/ffv).

 ### Pricing